jodosha/website/_posts/2014-01-28-building-sinatra-with-lotus.md

 gem 'lotus-router'
 {% endhighlight %}

-As second step, we create an _Hello World_ application with Lotus::Router (run with `rackup app.rb`):
+As second step, we create an _Hello World_ application with Lotus::Router (run with `rackup application.rb`):

 {% highlight ruby %}
 require 'rubygems'